broemere/video-vise/README.md

 ## Usage
 1. Launch the GUI
 2. Select a folder containing your image data (avi or tiff files)
-3. Click Convert to compress the raw data into a lossless mkv video.
+3. Click Convert to compress the raw data into a lossless mkv video
-4. Click Validate to double-check that the conversion was successful and there was no pixel data loss.
+4. Click Validate to double-check that the conversion was successful and there was no pixel data loss
 5. Safely delete your original image data
-6. Click Uncompress to convert the mkv back to an avi if necessary (for legacy hardware/software like ImageJ).
+6. Click Uncompress to convert the mkv back to an avi if necessary (for legacy hardware/software like ImageJ)

 ---